erszcz/msc-thesis/dfly-multiboot.md

 [^ft:longmode]: Long mode is the mode of execution where the processor
-                and the programmer are at last allowed to use the full width of the address bus.
+                and the programmer are at last allowed to use the full width of the address bus -- in theory.
-                In theory.
-                In practice, at most 48 bits of the address are actually used as there is simply no need to use more with today's amounts of available memory.
+                In practice, at most 48 bits of the address bus are actually used as there is simply no need to use more with the amount of memory available in a contemporary computer.

 ## x86 kernel

 Once loaded, the kernel must perform some initialization.
-After the basic register setup there are three operations it performs:
+After the basic register setup, there are three operations it performs:
 `recover_bootinfo`, `identify_cpu`, `create_pagetables`.

 On the Intel x86 architecture the `identify_cpu` procedure is especially